cl0udstar/DES-Escape-Room-Original-Website/README.md

-# 🧠 Escape Room - Agents of Data
+# 🧠 DES (Data Education in Schools) Escape Room - Agents of Data

 Welcome to **Escape Room - Agents of Data**, a web-based interactive puzzle game where the goal is to solve riddles, crack codes, and escape virtual realms — all from your browser.